-Situated at the eastern edge of Downtown Detroit, Lafayette Park constitutes the world’s largest collection of buildings designed by Mies van der Rohe.
+Situated at the eastern edge of Downtown Detroit, Lafayette Park constitutes the world's largest collection of buildings designed by Mies van der Rohe.
 The 78-acre complex was completed in 1959, just after Crown Hall and the Seagram Building.
-It is not as well known as many Mies projects of that decade, however, many critics argue the project deserves greater recognition.
-One of the first examples of urban renewal, it is a testament to the development’s design that it remains a vibrant neighborhood more than fifty years after its construction.
+It is not as well known as several Mies projects of that decade, however, and many critics argue the project deserves greater recognition.
+One of the first examples of urban renewal, it is a testament to the development's design that it remains a vibrant neighborhood more than fifty years after its construction.

 Lafayette Park was the collaborative effort of Mies van der Rohe, landscape designer Alfred Caldwell, and planner Ludwig Hilberseimer.
 Herb Greenwald, the developer, worked with Mies previously on the apartments at 860-880 Lake Shore Drive.
 The architecture is decidedly Miesian, with pronounced structural elements and panels of plate glass, but the characteristic austerity is tempered by the configuration of buildings and surrounding landscape.

 In many ways, Lafayette Park exemplifies the modernist ideal of ‘towers in the park.’
 The 22-story towers are complimented by smaller-scale housing forms and surrounded by a 13-acre green space known as The Plaisance.
 Though the neighborhood is relatively close to downtown, it exists as a community apart.
 The area exudes a sense of security and calm in a city currently considered the most dangerous in the U.S. Property values and occupancy rates remain comparatively high.
 This may be the result of Lafayette Park’s collaborative design- the landscape, urban planning, and architecture were simultaneously considered from the project’s inception.